johannessen/actions-install-neo4j/README.md

    Default: `https://dist.neo4j.org`

 The `neo4j-version` may be abbreviated.
-For example, given `5` or `5.26`, the action will *try* to resolve this to the latest known subversion of Neo4j 5.26.
+For example, given `5` or `5.26`, the action will try to resolve this to a subversion of Neo4j 5.26 that is known to exist.
+There is no guarantee it'll be the latest subversion.

-This feature is currently experimental.
+## Outputs

+* `neo4j-version` – The full Neo4j version designation of the software that
+   was actually downloaded and installed, typically a string that looks like `2025.09.0` or `5.26.14`.

 ## Directories